mara-org/mara-app/README.md

 **Mara** is an AI-powered health companion mobile app built with Flutter.
 It helps users track their health, get personalized insights, and interact with an intelligent health assistant.

-> **Note**: This is currently a Flutter frontend-only app.
-Backend services will be added in the future.

 ## 🎯 Features